 Simple?
 Yet, not a single person on the face of this earth knows how to make me.

-The Pencil: A History of Design and Circumstance, by Henry Petroski.
-A study of the complexity underlying the very simple. leif
+The Pencil: A History of Design and Circumstance by Henry Petroski .
+The book is a study of the complexity underlying the very simple. leif

 January 12, 2009; edited/updated December 7, 2018